yaoliliu/DanceGRPO-kontext/README.md

 ### Multi-reward Training
 The Multi-reward training code and reward curves can be found [here](https://github.com/XueZeyue/DanceGRPO/issues/19).

+### Important Discussion
+Thanks for the issue from [@Yi-Xuan XU](https://github.com/xuyxu), the results of more reward models and better visualization on FLUX can be found [here](https://github.com/XueZeyue/DanceGRPO/issues/36).

 ## Acknowledgement
 We learned and reused code from the following projects: